kriswallsmith/assetic/README.md

  * `LessFilter`: parses LESS into CSS
  * `Sass\SassFilter`: parses SASS into CSS
  * `Sass\ScssFilter`: parses SCSS into CSS
- * `Yui\YuiCompressorCssFilter`: compresses CSS using the YUI compressor
+ * `Yui\CssCompressorFilter`: compresses CSS using the YUI compressor
- * `Yui\YuiCompressorJsFilter`: compresses Javascript using the YUI compressor
+ * `Yui\JsCompressorFilter`: compresses Javascript using the YUI compressor

 Asset Manager
 -------------